Anatomy of the brain (MRI) - cross-sectional atlas of human anatomy

-In order to facilitate the reading of the module, the structures of the human brain have been classified into groups and subgroups that can be displayed selectively:
+In order to facilitate the reading of the module, the structures of the human brain have been classified into groups and subgroups that can be displayed by categories:

 Cerebral lobes and regions of the brain, brain stem and cerebellum

-Cerebrum with the various lobes, the cerebral commissural fibres (corpus callosum, fornix, tapetum, forceps), association fibres of the cerebrum, basal nuclei and related structures (basal ganglia, pallidum, lenticular nucleus, putamen, internal and external capsules...), basal forebrain (with olfactory striae, the amygdalo-claustrum region, the amygdaloid body, the anterior perforated substance), and finally the Brodmann area (note that the classification is dated by a century and is often questioned and that, moreover, the numerical nomenclature is stable but by contrast the literal designation of Brodmann areas is subject to multiple variations).
+Cerebrum with the various lobes, the cerebral commissural fibres (corpus callosum, fornix, tapetum, forceps), association fibres of the cerebrum, basal nuclei and related structures (basal ganglia, pallidum, lenticular nucleus, putamen, internal and external capsules...), basal forebrain (with olfactory striae, the amygdalo-claustrum region, the amygdaloid body, the anterior perforated substance), and finally the Brodmann area (note that the classification has over a century and is often questioned, moreover, the numerical nomenclature is permanent but the literal designation of Brodmann areas is subject to multiple variations).